octyu/octyu/README.md

 - 👋 Hi, I’m @octyu
 - 👀 I’m interested in Dota2
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Redis
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 octyu/octyu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.